jimnolte1/foodtruckhabit/README.md

 See the code comments for thoughts on further testing.
 The setup was tested with a fresh clone and a fresh <code>.m2</code> directory.

+One other essential thing to consider for production-readiness is observability.
+Adding a dependency to <code>spring-boot-starter-actuator</code> would privide a set of pre-built end-points for providing the requirement.
+Given the time budget, not a concern for this challenge, but it needs to be considered for any production system.

 All the versions of dependencies are defined as properties near the top of the POM, so if you have other non-conflicting versions that you'd like to use, you can just update the versions there.